Capital Market Assumptions: A Comprehensive Global Approach for the Next 20 Years

 Highlights

-- Our long-term capital market assumption for U.S. equities is below long-term average returns due to lower growth potential and higher starting valuations.
+• Our long-term capital market assumption for U.S. equities is below long-term average returns due to lower growth potential and higher starting valuations.

-- Emerging-markets stocks represent the most attractive area for public market return expectations due to favorable growth prospects and better starting valuations.
+• Emerging-market stocks represent the most attractive area for public market return expectations due to favorable growth prospects and better starting valuations.

-- Higher-than-expected inflation likely would hurt most equity and fixed income returns, with long-duration nominal fixed income facing the most risk from higher inflation.
+• Higher-than-expected inflation would likely hurt most equity and fixed income returns, with long-duration nominal fixed income facing the most risk from higher inflation.

 U.S. Equities

-- For U.S. stocks, we expect a 3% annualized real return through 2042, less than half the 6.6% average since 2001 and the 7.1% advance since 1926.
-Our 20-year real return estimate declined from 3.1% in 2021.
+• For U.S. stocks, we expect a 3.9% annualized real return through 2042, nearly half the 7.3% average since 2003 and far below the 7.1% advance since 1926.
+Our 20-year real return estimate increased from 3.0% in 2022.
 Risk-adjusted return estimates remain lower than their historical norms.

-- Valuations for U.S. stocks remain elevated compared with the rest of the world.
+• Valuations for U.S. stocks remain elevated compared with the rest of the world.
 We believe they will converge closer to those of other developed markets over time.

 U.S. Bonds

-- We expect bond markets to produce a real return of 1.9% annualized over the next 20 years, vs. 2.1% a year historically (since 1926).
-This estimate rose from 1.5% in 2021, largely influenced by higher yields that increased the attractiveness of new bond investments.
+• We expect bond markets to produce a real return of 2.1% annualized over the next 20 years, vs. 2.0% a year historically (since 1926).
+This estimate rose from 1.9% in 2022, largely influenced by higher yields that increased the attractiveness of new bond investments.

-- One meaningful risk is that higher-than-expected inflation over the next two decades could reduce the returns of long-duration nominal fixed-income assets, such as 30-year Treasury bonds.
+• One meaningful risk is that higher-than-expected inflation over the next two decades could reduce the returns of long-duration nominal fixed-income assets, such as 30-year Treasury bonds.

 Emerging Markets

-- Emerging equities represent the most promising area in the public markets, due to our expectations for higher real GDP growth and low starting valuations.
+• Emerging equities may represent the most promising area in the public markets, due to our expectations for higher real GDP growth and low starting valuations.

-- We anticipate a 5.1% real return for emerging markets in the next 20 years, compared with a 6.1% real return over the past two decades.
+• We anticipate a 5.4% real return for emerging markets in the next 20 years, compared with a 6.4% real return over the past two decades.

 Developed Markets (ex-U.S.)